RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 There are a variety of ways to get data into R so that we can use it.
 For CSV files, there is `read_csv()` from `readr` [@citereadr], and for dta files, there is `read_dta()` from `haven` [@citehaven].

 CSVs are a common format and have many advantages including the fact that they typically do not modify the data.
-Each field is separated by a comma, and each row is a record.
+Each column is separated by a comma, and each row is a record.
 We can provide `read_csv()` with a URL or a local file to read.
-There are a variety of different options that can be passed to the function including the ability to specify whether the dataset has column names, the types of the columns, and how many lines to skip.
+There are a variety of different options that can be passed to `read_csv()` including the ability to specify whether the dataset has column names, the types of the columns, and how many lines to skip.
 If we do not specify the types of the columns then `read_csv()` will make a guess by looking at the dataset.

 We use `read_dta()` to read .dta files, which are commonly produced by the statistical program Stata.
 This means that they are common in fields such as sociology, political science, and economics.
-This format separates the data from its labels and so we will typically need to reunite these using `labelled::to_factor()`. `haven` is part of the tidyverse, but is not automatically loaded by default, in contrast to a package such as `ggplot2`, and so we would need to run `library(haven)`.
+This format separates the data from its labels and so we typically reunite these using `to_factor()` from `labelled` [@citelabelled]. `haven` is part of the `tidyverse`, but is not automatically loaded by default, in contrast to a package such as `ggplot2`, and so we would need to run `library(haven)`.

 Typically a dataset enters R as a 'data.frame'.
 While this can be useful, another helpful class for a dataset is 'tibble'.
-These can be created using `tibble()` from the `tibble` package which is part of the tidyverse.
+These can be created using `tibble()` from the `tibble` package which is part of the `tidyverse`.
 A tibble is a data frame, with some particular changes that make it easier to work with, including not converting strings to factors by default, showing the class of columns, and printing nicely.

 We can make a tibble manually, if need be, for instance, when we simulate data.
 But we typically import data directly as a tibble, for instance, when we use `read_csv()`.